gangelop/lathan.github.io/cv.md

 * Technical Support Engineer *(Sep 2015 – Sep 2018)*
 * Associate Technical Support Engineer *(Feb 2015 – Aug 2015)*

-### Responsibilities
 At Red Hat I worked as part of the customer support team for Red Hat Enterprise Linux.
 I initially specialized in filesystem and storage and later in kernel related issues.
 My main responsibilities were:
 * Solving technical issues for customers running RHEL such as kernel panics, out of memory events, performance issues, filesystem corruptions, lvm corruptions, storage (NAS, SAN) disconnections.
 * Working in a high pressure environment with response times defined in a Service-Level Agreement.